boomfish/aws-baseline/main-account-stacks/06-sso-permissions/README.md

 The `DeveloperAccess` permission set can be restricted to specific regions by setting the `AllowedRegions` variable.
 The value is a comma-separated list of region names.
 If it is not set, the permission set is not restricted by region.

+## Extending IAM access for Developers

+The `DeveloperAccess` permission set has very limited access to IAM actions by default.

+To add access to IAM views to this permission set, set the `AllowDevsIAMViews` variable to any value.

+To add access to create, edit, and delete IAM roles and policies, set the `AllowDevsIAMLimitedAdmin` variable to any value.
+Even with this setting, the permission set is restricted to creating roles with the `CreatedIdentitiesPermissionsBoundary` boundary policy and is not allowed to edit boundary policies or baseline roles.

 ## Limitations of SSO Permission Sets

 There are some limitations of SSO permission sets compared with IAM group and role policies: